CenterDevice/ceres/docs/ceres.1.md

   *ops issues create* creates a new ops issue either from a file or using your default *$EDITOR* pre-filled from a template.

+  --browser
+  : Opens new issue in default browser with *template* from config setting or set via *--template*.
+This setting conflicts with *-f* and *-i*.

   -i, --interactive
   : Opens $EDITOR to write issue contents using *template* from config setting or set via *--template*.
-This setting conflicts with *-f*.
+This setting conflicts with *--browser* and *-f*.

   --show-in-browser
   : Opens newly created issue in web browser.